flutter/flutter/dev/benchmarks/macrobenchmarks/README.md

 - `post_backdrop_filter_perf`
 - `simple_animation_perf`
 - `textfield_perf`
+- `cubic_bezier_perf`

-`cubic_bezier_perf` is a special case for SkSL shader warm-up, which has its own test app code, and should be run by:
+`cubic_bezier_perf` is a special case for SkSL shader warm-up, which also has its own test app code for performing warm-up, which should be run by:

 ```
 flutter drive --profile -t test_driver/cubic_bezier_perf.dart